 The next evolution for NCDV was to find a way to have our own in-house solicitors working directly for our clients giving them a better and more professional service.

-After years of planning the NCDV, National Legal Service was created (NLS).
-We are now authorised by the Solicitors’ Regulatory Association and our legal aid licence is in progress.
+After years of planning the NCDV, National Legal Service was created.

-We can now directly help victims without having to refer them to another organisation which means we will be more professional, quicker, give a better, faster and fuller service as well as allowing us to develop the services we offer i.e. housing advice, care advice, immigration advice.
+Our own legal team will directly help victims which means we will be more professional, quicker, give a better, faster and fuller service as well as allowing us to develop the services we offer i.e. housing advice, care advice, immigration advice.

 We have also opened up a host of new opportunities for our staff, many of whom work with NCDV as part of their law degree doing paralegal, casework, training contracts, finance management and much more which will help them progress a legal career.